What is the Capitalization Table?

-- Updating the Cap Table
+- Updating the Capitalization Table Model

-- VC Cap Table Math
+- Capitalization Table Math Example Modeling Exercise

-- Venture Capital Exits
+- Venture Capital Exits and Industry Trends (2020)

 - Demystifying Term Sheets and Cap Tables

-Since this article will assume understanding of basic VC terminology, we recommend reading that article before going through this one.
+Since this article will assume an understanding of basic VC terminology, we recommend reading that article before going through this one.

-To begin, a VC cap table tracks the equity ownership of a company in terms of number and type of shares (as well as series) along with any special terms such as liquidation preferences or protection clauses.
+To begin, a VC cap table tracks the equity ownership of a company in terms of the number and type of shares (as well as series) along with any special terms such as liquidation preferences or protection clauses.

 The VC cap table for a start-up can start off quite simple at first, initially including just the founders and/or the first handful of employees.
 But as the company’s employee base grows and more outside investors join in, it can quickly become more complicated.

-For this reason, a cap table must be used and be kept up-to-date to calculate the dilutive impact from each funding round, employee stock options, and issuances of new securities.
+For this reason, a cap table must be used and kept up-to-date to calculate the dilutive impact from each funding round, employee stock options, and issuances of new securities.

-Updating the Cap Table
+Updating the Capitalization Table Model

 A few of the key items that change on the cap table after a new funding round include: